 SECTION 10.
 The Selectmen are authorized and empowered, in accordance with Ch.
 114 of the Acts of 2009 to appoint a Town Manager, and execute a contract for employment therewith.
 The Town Manager is authorized and empowered to appoint and remove any of the following: a Town Accountant, Treasurer/Collector, Finance Director, Emergency Center Supervisor, Recreation Director, a Director of Public Works, a Chief of Police, and a Fire Chief, and to execute employment contracts with said officials, the terms of which may with the concurrence of the Board of Selectmen vary from the Personnel By-law and policies.
-All appointments and removals of department heads by the Town Manager shall be subject to confirmation by the Board of Selectmen.
-All other appointments shall be made by the Town Manager in consultation with the respective department head, board, commission or committee.
+All appointments and removals of department heads by the Town Manager in consultation with the respective department head, board, commission or committee.